K0RSY/For-the-name-of-Pruanik/README.md

 # For-the-name-of-Pruanik
-This game is can be played only on one language - Ressuian
+This game is can be played only on one language - Russian